BBQ fundraiser for family killed on I-485

 The fundraiser was held by Jerry Simonetti and Chris Earle and ran from 11 a.m. to 3 p.m. in the parking lot of the organizer’s restaurant, Lily’s Bistro.
 100 percent of the proceeds are going to the family.
 The cooking was done by Christopher’s Grill & Bar and Lily’s Bistro.

-Simonetti was friends with Lynne Obester, who along with her two daughters and husband, were killed in a major car wreck on July 3.
-The driver suspected of causing the accident was speeding in excess of 100 mph and is suspected of being under the influence.
+Simonetti was friends with Lynne Obester, who along with her two daughters and her husband, was killed in a major car wreck on July 3.
+The driver accused of causing the accident was reportedly speeding in excess of 100 mph and is suspected of being under the influence.
 14-year-old Jacob Obester was not in the car and is the lone survivor.

-“I can’t say enough about the people who helped set us up.
+“I can’t say enough about the people who helped us set this up.
 We’ve had a ton of support.
 A lot of cash donations and people coming out of the woodworks,” Simonetti said.

 A GoFundeMe page has also been set up for Jacob.